OCHA-DAP/hdx-python-api/README.md

 You can delete HDX objects using `delete_from_hdx` and update an object that already exists in HDX with the method `update_in_hdx`.
 These do not take any parameters or return anything and throw exceptions for failures like the object to delete or update not existing.

-You can read an existing HDX object with the static `read_from_hdx` method which takes a configuration and an identifier parameter and returns the an object of the appropriate HDX object type eg. `Dataset` or `None` depending upon whether the object was read eg.

-    dataset = Dataset.read_from_hdx(configuration, 'DATASET_ID_OR_NAME')

 ### Dataset Specific Operations

 A dataset can have resources and a gallery.